Homogeneous All-Inorganic Perovskite Films via High-Pressure Recrystallization: Introduction

 \section{Introduction}

 Metal halide perovskites have emerged as leading materials for a broad range of optoelectronic applications, including solar cells \cite{Dastgeer2024}, light-emitting diodes (LEDs) \cite{Chen2024}, lasers \cite{Shi2025}, photodetectors \cite{Ou2024,Zhang2024}, and scintillators \cite{Anand2024}.
-Their exceptional optical and electronic properties have positioned them at the forefront of technological advancement in these fields.
-Early research efforts primarily focused on hybrid organic–inorganic perovskites, which demonstrated remarkable features such as high absorption coefficients, tunable bandgaps, and low-cost, solution-processable fabrication, yielding impressive device efficiencies \cite{Diouf2023,Wu2021,Brenner2016}.
-However, the long-term operational stability of these materials is hindered by the degradation of organic components and halide corrosion under environmental stressors such as moisture and heat \cite{Ma2022,Sun2021,Yao2021}.
-While strategies including passivation, surface engineering, and structural tuning have been employed to mitigate these issues \cite{Cao2022,MohdYusoff2021}, they often add fabrication complexity and do not fully resolve the intrinsic stability challenges.
+Their exceptional optical and electronic properties, combined with low-temperature, solution-processable fabrication, have enabled rapid progress in device performance \cite{Diouf2023,Wu2021,Brenner2016}.
+Nevertheless, the long-term operational stability of hybrid organic–inorganic perovskites remains limited by the chemical fragility of organic components and halide-related degradation under moisture and heat \cite{Ma2022,Sun2021,Yao2021}.
+While passivation, surface engineering, and structural tuning can mitigate these effects \cite{Cao2022,MohdYusoff2021}, they often increase process complexity and do not fully remove intrinsic stability bottlenecks.

-To overcome these limitations, all-inorganic perovskites—particularly cesium lead bromide (CsPbBr$_3$) have garnered increasing attention due to their superior thermal and chemical stability \cite{Maziviero2024}.
-Nonetheless, the fabrication of high-quality CsPbBr$_3$ thin films via solution processing remains challenging.
-The inherently low solubility of CsPbBr$_3$ precursors in common solvents hampers the formation of uniform, pinhole-free films with good coverage and crystallinity \cite{Park2023,Zhang2019,Huang2019,Gupta2020}.
-Techniques such as solvent engineering and anti-solvent dripping have been employed to control nucleation and film growth, thereby improving film quality \cite{Wu2017,Yan2022,Yang2022}.
-However, these approaches often suffer from poor reproducibility, limited scalability, and environmental concerns due to the use of toxic anti-solvents \cite{Zhou2024}.
+All-inorganic perovskites—particularly cesium lead bromide (CsPbBr$_3$)—have therefore attracted increasing interest due to their improved thermal and chemical stability \cite{Maziviero2024}.
+However, producing CsPbBr$_3$ thin films with the uniformity and structural quality required for integrated photonics and optical gain remains challenging.
+The low solubility of CsPbBr$_3$ precursors in common solvents frequently yields incomplete coverage, pinholes, and mixed-phase crystallization, which increase optical scattering and nonradiative losses \cite{Park2023,Zhang2019,Huang2019,Gupta2020}.
+Solvent/additive engineering and anti-solvent dripping can improve nucleation and film formation \cite{Wu2017,Yan2022,Yang2022}, but these strategies are often sensitive to processing conditions, difficult to reproduce across laboratories, and raise concerns regarding scalability and the use of toxic solvents \cite{Zhou2024}.
+Developing an additive-free and reproducible route to phase-pure, low-scattering CsPbBr$_3$ gain films is thus a key materials challenge for perovskite photonics.